Osteosarcoma

 Some things may make you more likely to get osteosarcoma, including:

 • Gender.
-Osteosarcoma happens more often in males.
+Osteosarcoma happens more often in people assigned male at birth.
+Teen males face the highest risk.

 • Height.
 Taller kids have a higher risk.

-• Treatments like radiation therapy for other types of cancer or cancer medicines called alkylating agents
+• Treatments such as radiation therapy for other types of cancer or cancer medicines called alkylating agents

-• Health conditions tied to your genes, like Paget’s disease of the bone, Li-Fraumeni syndrome, Rothmund-Thomson syndrome, Bloom syndrome, Werner syndrome, Diamond-Blackfan anemia, or a type of eye cancer called hereditary retinoblastoma
+• Health conditions tied to your genes, such as Paget’s disease of the bone, Li-Fraumeni syndrome, Rothmund-Thomson syndrome, Bloom syndrome, Werner syndrome, Diamond-Blackfan anemia, or a type of eye cancer called hereditary retinoblastoma.

-• Imaging tests.
-X-rays, CT scans, MRIs, bone scans, and PET scans can show unusual changes in bones that may be signs of osteosarcoma.
-They can also show areas where a tumor may have spread.
+• Diagnostic imaging tests .
+Imaging can show unusual changes in bones that may be signs of osteosarcoma.
+They may also show areas where the tumor has spread.
+These include:

 • Biopsy.
 Your doctor will take a small sample of bone or tissue from a painful or swollen area.
 They may use a needle or make a cut in your skin, called a surgical or open biopsy.
 A specialist looks at the sample under a microscope.
 This test may show cancer cells in your bone or cancer cells that have spread to muscles or other areas.